 Polk County is proud to provide that assistance to veterans who have honorably served their country through our NCDVA certified County Veterans Service Officer (CVSO).
 The CVSO, while employed by the County Commissioners, is trained by and works under the supervision of a NCDVA District Service Officer (DSO).

 The CVSO provides on-site counseling and assistance to local veterans and their dependents of their rights and entitlements under various laws.
-He assists the veterans and their families in the preparation of claims, obtaining supporting documents and affidavits, and forwarding the paperwork to a NCDVA DSO for quality review and submission to the appropriate Government entity.
+They assist the veterans and their families in the preparation of claims, obtaining supporting documents and affidavits, and forwarding the paperwork to a NCDVA DSO for quality review and submission to the appropriate Government entity.
 This system ensures that veterans and their dependent families are getting accurate information and quality assistance with claims through State trained and certified Officers.

 If you have questions concerning eligibility for benefits, desire to submit a claim, or require assistance with any other aspect involving veterans benefits, contact the Polk County CVSO listed below